Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/visuals/README.md

 This shows that even when systems claim to offer confidentiality, **people don’t trust it**.
 It underscores the importance of truly anonymous, decentralized solutions like HypnoNeuro — where identity is never tied to employer systems or HR records.

+---

+## Insight: Time Off for Mental Health Still Feels Risky

+When asked how easy it would be to take mental health leave at work, many respondents said it would be **somewhat** or **very difficult**.

+This shows that policies on paper may not translate into psychological safety in practice.
+HypnoNeuro’s value lies in letting people access care *without having to take time off, explain themselves, or face HR stigma.*